KensukeAkita/sterile-dm-lfa/README.md

 DOF.py is a fitting formula for effective relativistic d.o.f's.

-Asy_Redistribution.py is a script to compute a fluctuated asymmetry for each particle species.
+Asy_Redistribution.py is a script to compute a fluctuated asymmetries for each particle species.

 Cor_Asy_QCD.py is a script to compute a finite temperature QCD corrections in Asy_Redistribution.py.